gerhart01/Hyper-V-scripts/extract_hvcalls/Readme.md

 	hvcalls_results.json - list of Hyper-V hypercalls
 	hvcalls_unknown.json - list of hypercalls name with unknown Hypercall code (you need do manual analysis for it)

+I recommend extract hypercalls from winhvr.sys and winhv.sys first, then from other files.

 ![](./image01.png)